MicrosoftDocs/microsoft-academic-services/academic-services/project-academic-knowledge/concepts-queries.md

 Semantic interpretation generation is broken into two important steps.
 The first of these is generating interpretation hypotheses using a [Context Sensitive Grammar (CSG)](https://en.wikipedia.org/wiki/Context-sensitive_grammar) conforming to the [Speech Recognition Grammar Specification (SRGS)](https://www.w3.org/TR/speech-grammar/).

-Generally SRGS grammars are context-free, meaning grammar rules can be matched lacking any additional context of previously matched rules.
+Generally, SRGS grammars are context-free, meaning grammar rules can be matched lacking any additional context of previously matched rules.
 The Interpret method changes this behavior by including a *grammar context* that enables rules to reference metadata from previously matched rules.

 The default SRGS grammar is very simple, with a single top-level rule which is allowed to repeat until all query terms have been processed: